Kristin obtained a BA in English Literature and an MA in teaching. Currently teaches English Lit and ESL at an International High School.

 After the world's petroleum stores are depleted, scientists develop a new clean and renewable fuel, but after several generations, they realize that the new fuel has poisoned the population.
 Fewer and fewer female children are born and many "Benders," or genderless humans, are born.
 Girls of fertile age become a commodity to be bought and sold to the "Breeders" who use the girls as incubators to produce more females.

-Riley lives hidden in the middle of nowhere with her mom, her aunt, her little brother, and her step father, Arn.
+Riley lives hidden in the middle of nowhere with her mom, aunt, little brother, and stepfather, Arn.
 They live a hard life where they are in constant fear of being discovered by men who will kill Arn to get to the women.
 Women are few and far between and can be sold to the breeders who will use them to birth female children.
 One woman is worth a lifetime of money in a country with limited resources, including food.

 Riley and her brother escape being taken when men come to her home.
 They remain hidden in a secret underground cellar.
 The men kill her stepfather and take her mother and auntie.

 I found it a bit weird that some of the characters, like love interest Clay, spoke as if they were in an old western.
-Apparently, in America's not-too-distant future, everyone reverted back to speaking country, all of the "Pa's" felt awkward, and slinging revolvers.
+Apparently, in America's not-too-distant future, everyone reverted back to speaking "country," and all of the "Pa's" felt awkward and slung revolvers.

-Some reviewers thought that it was ridiculous that Riley fell for the first boy her age that she comes across; however, if you consider the fact that she is 16 years old and has never had contact with boys her age before, it makes sense that she would be attracted to Clay.
-He is slightly older, he is the son of a feared sheriff, he is street smart, and isn't interested in becoming rich through human trafficking like all of the other men.
+Some reviewers thought that it was ridiculous that Riley fell for the first boy her age that she comes across; however, if you consider the fact that she is 16-years-old and has never had contact with boys her age before, it makes sense that she would be attracted to Clay.
+He is slightly older, the son of a feared sheriff, street smart, and isn't interested in becoming rich through human trafficking like all of the other men.

 The book contained some noticeable grammatical and spelling errors, but it wasn't as riddled with mistakes as other Amazon independently published novels.